idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_results.md

 The axial power profiles for individual assemblies are slightly more impacted, since the differences are induced by axial variations in the temperature fields.

 !media vtr/axial_power_core.png
-       style=width:75%
+       style=width:75%;margin-left:auto;margin-right:auto
        id=diff_axial_power_core
        caption=Core-Averaged Axial Power Profile.

 Another simulation is performed using a one-way coupling only between the neutronics and the thermal-hydraulics model.
 There are no iterations between the neutronics and thermal-hydraulics model.
 Once the $k_{\rm eff}$ neutronics calculation is converged, the power density is passed to the thermal-hydraulics model.
-The results are then compared to those obtained with the tight-coupling scheme/ The differences in peak coolant, clad, and fuel temperatures are negligible, as observed for the peak fuel temperature displayed in
+The results are then compared to those obtained with the tight-coupling scheme.
+The differences in peak coolant, clad, and fuel temperatures are negligible, as observed for the peak fuel temperature displayed in
 [diff_tfuel_multiphysics].
 Differences for the coolant and clad temperatures are similar and thus not repeated.